jharwell/sierra/docs/src/faq.rst

 FAQ
 ===

 #.
+Q: I'm really confused by all the terminology that SIERRA uses--how can I
+   better understand the documentation?

+   A: Look at the :doc:`/src/glossary` for all of the terms which SIERRA defines specific names for.

-Q: Do I need to re-run my experiments if I want to tweak a particular generated
+#.
+Q: Do I need to re-run my experiments if I want to tweak a particular
-   graph ?
+   generated graph ?

    A: No!
 Experiment execution happens in stage 2, and graph generation happens in stage4.
 If you just want to add/remove lines from a graph, change the